-Building further on these activities, experiences gained and existing national coordinating mechanism, the GEF grant of this proposed EA shall equip the ministry to fulfill its specific obligations under the SC to review, update and submit the NIP to the COP.
-It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and updating/creating the necessary policies.
-The GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
-While efforts are made to address specific country needs, global coherence of the activities is considered.
-UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared with national and international consultants working on this project.
-Knowledge will also be shared during a global workshop organized by the Secretariat of Stockholm Convention (SSC) in autumn of 2012 as well as in SCS webinars.
+Building further on these activities, regional experience gained and existing national coordinating mechanism, the GEF grant of this proposed EA shall equip the EMB to fulfill its specific obligations under the Stockholm Convention to review, update and submit the NIP to the COP.
+It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and updating /creating the necessary policies.
+GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
+While efforts are made to address specific country needs, global coherence of the activities are considered.
+UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared with national and international consultants working on this proposal.
+Knowledge will also be shared during a global workshop to be organized by the Stockholm Convention Secretariat in autumn 2012 as well as during regional Asia-Pacific workshops, whenever possible.

-B. ENABLING ACTIVITY GOALS, OBJECTIVES, AND ACTIVITIES
+B. ENABLING ACTIVITY GOALS,

-(The proposal should briefly justify and describe the project framework.
+OBJECTIVES, AND ACTIVITIES (The proposal should briefly justify and describe the project framework.
 Identify also key stakeholders involved in the project including the private sector, civil society organizations, local and indigenous communities, and their respective roles, as applicable.
 Describe also how the gender dimensions are considered in project design and implementation.)

-The overall goal of the EA is to fulfill the country's obligation under Article 7 of the SC which is to review and update the NIP and submit it to the COP within two years after the amendments enter into force.
+The overall goal of the Enabling Activity (EA) is to fulfill the country's obligation under Article 7 of the Stockholm Convention, which is to review and update the NIP and subit it to the COP within two years the amendments enter into force.

 The activities of the proposed EA will fill the gaps required to review and update the NIP.
-This will include strengthening the national coordination mechansim by involving additional stakeholders on new POPs, establishing working groups with expertise on new POPs issues, updating and reviewing the original twelve POPs, conducting a basic inventory of new POPs, assessing the regulatory and policy framework and institutional capacities to manage new POPs, prioritizing and drafting relevant objectives and action plans for reducing and phasing out new POPs.
+This will include strengthening the national coordination mechanism by involving additional stakeholders on new POPs, establishing working groups with expertise on new POPs issues, updating and reviewing the original twelve POPs, conducting a basic inventory of new POPs, assessing the regulatory and policy framework and institutional capacities to manage new POPs, prioritizing and drafting relevant objectives and action plans for reducing and phasing out new POPs.
 Relevant stakeholders will be consulted and involved throughout the project implementation process.
-The updated, endorsed and submitted NIP will provide a basis to implement post-NIP projects in accordance with the requirements of the SC.
+The updated, endorsed and submitted NIP will provide a basis to implement post-NIP projects in accordance with the requirements of the Stockholm Convention.